drogovic/docusaurus-useitcloud/my-website/docs/Guides/04_installation.md

 During the update process of UIC, the UIC platform will not be available for any request.
 The UIC frontend switches off to maintenance mode and some background services will be stopped at the begginning of the process.
 Therefore, requests to UIC will result in failure.
 Once the update is finished successfully, the stopped services will be started and the platform leaves the maintenance mode to  production state.
 The steps below describe how to update the UIC platform :
-•	Connect to the server hosting the UIC portal and run the following command :
+•	Connect to the server hosting the UIC portal and run the following command:
 ```bash
 sudo su
 ````
-•	Download the update script using the following command :
+•	Download the update script using the following command:
 ```bash
 wget https://s3-eu-west-3.amazonaws.com/uicpackages/update/update_uic_lc.sh
 ````